rajumb0232/rajumb0232/README.md

 **Hi 👋, this is Raju !**

-I'm a Java Developer from India. focussed on Web-Services, Microservices and Spring Security .
+I'm a Java Developer from India. focused on Web-Services, Microservices and Spring Security .
 You can often find me exploring new projects under spring ecosystem.
 Take a look at my repositories - some of my best works are pinned here..
 <!--
 - 🌱 I’m currently learning **** -->